gurung-p/the-ride-hub-sql-data-warehouse-and-analytics-project/README.md

 2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse for seamless integration.
 3. **Data Modeling**: Developing fact and dimension tables to make analytical queries faster and efficient.
 4. **Analytics & Reporting**: Building SQL-based reports that turn raw data into valuable insights.
-5. **Analytics Dashboard**: Building an interactive data visualization dashboard in Power BI to display, track, and analyze key performance indicators (KPIs) and metrics.
+5. **Analytics Dashboard**: Building an interactive data visualization dashboard in Power BI to display, track, and analyse key performance indicators (KPIs) and metrics.

 ---